dmind-gmbh/extension-cookieman/Documentation/Developer/JavaScript.rst

    :sep:`|` :aspect:`Data type:` void
    :sep:`|`

-   Do things after an external script has been loaded.
+   This is a hook to do things after an external script has been loaded.
    This is useful if you are interacting with external scripts that are loaded by Cookieman.

    * `trackingObjectKey` is the trackingObjects.‹tracking object key› from TypoScript, e.g. 'Matomo'.